 Monoprints are a great way to start printmaking.
 They are fast, easy to learn and you don’t waste time and effort on making a plate that might produce disappointing results.
 See Tip 2 for more about them.
 We had a second successful workshop on monoprints at the Hahndorf Academy in 2014.
 You can see some of the results here.

 Monoprints can be combined with Stencils to produce endless variations.

-You need to contact the Hahndorf Academy to book your place.
+For more information, email me via the contact form at the bottom of this page.
+You will need to contact the Hahndorf Academy to book your place.